markand/irccd/INSTALL.md

 - `SSL`: set to 1 or 0 to enable/disable OpenSSL (default: 1).
 - `JS`: set to 1 or 0 to disable Javascript (default: 1).
+- `DEBUG`: set to 1 or 0 to build with debug symbols and optimizations disabled (default: 0).

 You can tweak the installation directories by changing the following variables (note: all paths must be absolute):